hortonworks-spark/shc/README.md

       .format("org.apache.spark.sql.execution.datasources.hbase")
       .save()

-For Google BigTable, given a DataFrame with specified schema, above will create an HBase table with 5 regions and save the DataFrame inside.
+For Google BigTable, given a DataFrame with specified schema, above will create an Google BigTable with 5 regions and save the DataFrame inside.
 Note that if HBaseTableCatalog.newTable is not specified, the table has to be pre-created.
 Also HBaseTableCatalog.tablePlatform -> "bigtable" must be specified explicitly for Google BigTable.
 If not specified By default this assumes table type as hbase.